Currently MariaDB Galera Cluster only supports the InnoDB/XtraDB storage engine.

 This is a default method.
-This script runs only on the sending side and pipes mysqldump output to mysql client connected to receiving server. mysqldump needs a username/password pair set in the wsrep_sst_auth variable in order to get the dump.
+This script runs only on the sending side and pipes mysqldump output to the mysql client connected to the receiving server. mysqldump needs a username/password pair set in the wsrep_sst_auth variable in order to get the dump.

 State transfer failure

 It is easy to see that a failure in state transfer generally renders the receiving node unusable.
 Therefore, should the failure be detected, it will abort.
-Restarting node after a
+Restarting a node after a

 mysqldump failure may require manual restoration of the administrative tables.